-Skin Regeneration Complex - Advanced Stem Cell Technology Complex (Patented)
+Skin Renewal Complex - Advanced Stem Cell Technology Complex (Patented)

 Building upon over eight years of research and experience in applying stem cell components and technology in skin care, our founder and team of scientists have developed a patented complex called SRC-7™.
 SRC-7™ is comprised of seven specialized and scientifically verified ingredients which work together to restore youthful stem cell activity in human skin.
 This technology does not require any human donors of stem cells, or human tissue.